"The Dangerous Case of Donald Trump"

 Gartner speaks for the book contributors as well as the 60,000-plus mental health professionals who signed his petition when he contends that the mental health community has an obligation to protect the public that overrides the Goldwater Rule — we’ve advanced quite a lot in 44 years —and that Trump has proved himself a clear and present danger.
 Also, the Goldwater Rule is not relevant because it was established before the DSM made diagnosis behaviorally based.

 A Dangerous Case

-Bandy’s introduction explains in detail the risks, legal as well as professional, of writing a book like The Dangerous Case.
-But those of us who took the leap are in very good company: Gail Sheehy; Lance Dodes, M.D., Training and Supervising Analyst Emeritus at the Boston Psychoanalytic Society and Institute and retired Assistant Clinical Professor of Psychiatry at Harvard Medical School; Gartner (of course!); and Noam Chomsky, to name a few.
+Since Gartner’s organization was already called Duty to Warn, Lee’s book was retitled The Dangerous Case of Donald Trump: 27 Psychiatrists and Mental Health Experts Assess a President.
+Lee’s introduction explains in detail the risks, legal as well as professional, of writing a book like The Dangerous Case.
+But those of us who took the leap are in very good company — Gail Sheehy; Lance Dodes, M.D., Training and Supervising Analyst Emeritus at the Boston Psychoanalytic Society and Institute and retired Assistant Clinical Professor of Psychiatry at Harvard Medical School; Gartner (of course); and Noam Chomsky, to name a few.

-So why are so many mental health professionals—the contributors to The Dangerous Case and the rest of the 60,000+—willing to put their careers on the line?
-We’ll defer to Bandy:
+So why are so many mental health professionals — the contributors to The Dangerous Case and the rest of the 60,000-plus — willing to put their careers on the line?
+We’ll defer to Lee: